outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-06-braving-trust-in-one-to-ones.md

 I'm a big fan of Brené Browns' [BRAVING acronym](https://brenebrown.com/resources/the-braving-inventory/) when it comes to trust and this article walks through how we can apply it to our thinking about one-to-ones and their content.

-Each section will start with a quote from Brené that defines what each part of the acronym means in case you are unfamiliar with it.

 ### B - Boundaries
 > 'Setting boundaries is making clear what’s okay and what’s not okay, and why.' - Brené Brown